konflux-ci/e2e-tests/magefiles/rulesengine/readme.md

 ### Actions

 `Action` is an interface that is meant to execute on the passed in data.
-Like a condtional, an action can
+Like a conditional, an action can
 be:
  * a full fledged object/struct that implements the `Execute()` function
  * any anonymous or higher order function as long as it is regisered in the Rule as a `ActionFunc`